Erie SeaWolves vs. Akron RubberDucks - Game Notes

 RHP Alfred Gutierrez (2-3, 6.09 ERA) vs. RHP Dean Kremer (3-2, 2.70 ERA)

-- Erie leads the season series over Akron 7-6.
+- The season series between Erie and Akron is tied 7-7.
 The SeaWolves and RubberDucks meet 19 times in 2018.

-- Erie catchers have combined to throw out 60 of 125 potential base stealers.
-Jake Rogers leads the league (47-for-85), throwing out potential base stealers 55.3% of the time.
+- Erie catchers have combined to throw out 61 of 126 potential base stealers.
+Jake Rogers leads the league (48-for-86), throwing out potential base stealers 55.8% of the time.
+Rogers threw out his 48th of the season on Wednesday and set the Erie single-season record for runners caught stealing.

 - The SeaWolves are second in the league with a .263 team batting average.
 Akron is tied for eighth with a .248 team average.